 “We aren’t saying that divestment isn’t an important issue,” Danker said.
 “We just acknowledge the fact that the conflict overseas is something we can discuss, but can’t control.
 What we can control are the connections between individuals and cultures on our own campus.”

 In addition to supporting Israel and standing against BDS, SSI seeks to celebrate the cultures of not only Israel, but all of the Middle East, with plans to ally with Lebanese, Persian and other Middle Eastern groups on campus for future cultural awareness events.

-Shalom, who spent a voluntary year and a half in Israel’s Defense Force, openly respects the opinions of supporters on both sides of the issue, finding it necessary to reach out and include SSI board members of all races and faiths who may not align with pro-Israel sentiments.
+The founder of the club, who spent a voluntary year and a half in Israel’s Defense Force, openly respects the opinions of supporters on both sides of the issue, finding it necessary to reach out and include individuals of all races and faiths who may not align with pro-Israel sentiments.

 Even though SSI’s efforts to be both culturally aware and politically neutral are well-intended, they still fail to provide a realistic solution to the ongoing campus conflict, according to one Palestinian UCSB student, who preferred to remain anonymous.